-Expect to hear from us in late spring – as we have eliminated our application fee, we anticipate our highest ever number of applications, and we apologize in advance if the review process takes longer than we would have hoped.
+Expect to hear from us in late spring, we anticipate our highest ever number of applications, and we apologize in advance if the review process takes longer than we would have hoped.

 Are there age restrictions for applying to any of these programs?

 No, there are not.

 Can I be enrolled in school while attending any of these programs?

 Will the entirety of the programs be digital or are there in-person components offered?

 Please see our program information page for more information on each lab, as some labs will have in person opportunities and others may not.